mverleg/pyjson_tricks/README.rst

 which will be converted back to a numpy array when using `json_tricks.loads`.
 Note that the memory order (`Corder`) is only stored in v3.1 and later and for arrays with at least 2 dimensions.

 As you've seen, this uses the magic key `__ndarray__`.
 Don't use `__ndarray__` as a dictionary key unless you're trying to make a numpy array (and know what you're doing).

+**Performance**: this method has slow write times similar to other human-readable formats, although read time is worse than csv.
+File size (with compression) is high on a relative scale, but it's only around 30% above binary.
+See this benchmark_ (it's called JSONGzip).
+A binary alternative `might be added`_, but is not yet available.

+This implementation is inspired by an answer by tlausch on stackoverflow_ that you could read for details.

 Class instances
 +++++++++++++++++++++++++++++++++++++++